lakiboy/guzzle-markus-client/README.md

-# Guzzle Client for Markus Cinema System API
+# Guzzle Client for MCS API